windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ### 2.2.4 Search

-The **Search** object is used to search for items in a library.
+The **Search** class is used to search for items in a library.
 It has the following properties and methods:

 - `addCondition(field, operator, value, required): number`: adds a search condition.
 - `updateCondition(searchConditionID, condition, operator, value, required): void`: updates a search condition.